prasanthyss/MAT1510_Project-/README.md

 # Mutual Information in Continual Learning

-This project was done as part of the Deep Learning: Theory and Data Science at the University of Toronto by Nathan Gurrin-Simth and Prasanth YSS.
+This project was done as part of the Deep Learning: Theory and Data Science course at the University of Toronto by Nathan Gurrin-Simth and Prasanth YSS.

 Continual learning problems are an important task for many real-world situations.
 In continual learning, models are updated rather than retrained when new data comes along.
 Such an approach can be computationally more